 Likely Effective for

-- Preventing vanadium deficiency, a condition in which the body doesn't have enough vanadium.
+- Vanadium deficiency.
+Taking vanadium by mouth can prevent vanadium deficiency, a condition in which the body doesn't have enough vanadium.

 Insufficient Evidence for

 - Diabetes.
-There is some evidence that high doses of vanadyl sulfate (100 mg daily, providing 31 mg elemental vanadium) might improve the way people with type 2 diabetes use insulin, the hormone that processes sugar.
-The study suggested that high-dose vanadium might lower blood sugar in people with type 2 diabetes.
-But there are two big concerns about this study.
-First, it only involved 40 people, so the conclusions need to be confirmed using a bigger study group.
-Secondly, even if high-dose vanadium works for diabetes, these high doses, used long-term, might not be safe.
-It's not known if lower doses work as well.
+There is some evidence that high doses of vanadyl sulfate might improve the way the body uses insulin in people with type 2 diabetes.
+High-dose vanadium might also lower blood sugar in people with type 2 diabetes.
+But there are two big concerns about this evidence.
+First, the study involved only 40 people, so the conclusions need to be confirmed using a bigger study group.
+Secondly, even if high-dose vanadium works for diabetes, these high doses might not be safe when used long-term.
+It's unknown if lower doses work as well.
 For now, don't use vanadium to treat type 2 diabetes.
 Wait to see if additional larger studies show benefit and safety.

 - Prediabetes.
-Early research shows that taking high doses of vanadyl sulfate (50 mg twice daily) does not improve insulin sensitivity or lower blood sugar in people with prediabetes.
+Early research shows that taking high doses of vanadyl sulfate doesn't improve how the body uses insulin in people with prediabetes.
+It also doesn't seem to lower blood sugar.

 - Heart disease.